Snowflake (software): Function

+The Tor network can be used to access such blocked sites by acting as a proxy, covering the real destination address of the user's request.
+In order to prevent circumvention, censors may try to disable direct access to Tor by blocking connections to its relays, which are publicly known.

-Snowflake provides a large number of ever-shifting Tor entry nodes.
-A user is provided with the IP address of a currently-active Snowflake node by asking a broker server, which in turn uses domain fronting to pretend to be a major website.
-The user then talks directly to the Snowflake node, which relays into the Tor network.
-The traffic looks like ordinary peer-to-peer traffic, such as is used by many videoconferencing apps.
+Snowflake provides covert, indirect access to Tor.
+A Snowflake client is provided with the IP address of a currently-active Snowflake proxy by asking a broker server, which in turn uses domain fronting to pretend to be a major website.
+The client then talks directly to the Snowflake proxy, which relays into the Tor network.
+The traffic looks like ordinary peer-to-peer traffic, such as that used by many videoconferencing apps.

-A Snowflake node runs whenever the browser or program is connected to the internet.
-If the node host has a dynamic IP, the node will change its IP address over time.
-See also ad hoc network.
+A Snowflake proxy runs whenever the browser or program is connected to the internet.
+If the proxy host has a dynamic IP, the proxy will change its IP address over time.

-Snowflake nodes are thus used as Tor entry nodes, not as exit nodes.
-Exit nodes are the other end of the chain.
-They are the Tor nodes that know what content was requested, though they do not know who requested it (for instance, they would know that a user was contacting a Wikipedia server, but they would not know the IP address of the user).
-Exit nodes might face legal action in the country in which they are hosted if they relay content that is illegal in that country (so they are usually run in countries with little internet censorship).
-It is unlikely that Snowflake node hosts could face such liability, since they do not know what content they are relaying.
+Snowflake proxies are thus used as Tor entry nodes, not as exit nodes.
+Tor exit nodes might face legal action in the country in which they are hosted if they relay content that is illegal in that jurisdiction.
+It is unlikely that Snowflake proxy hosts could face such liabilities, since they do not know what content they are relaying.
 There are, however, countries where using Tor for any purpose is illegal, such as Russia and Iran.

-Technical
+Deployment

 Snowflake uses WebRTC to allow browsers to communicate directly with one another.
-Either installing a browser extension, or keeping a tab open to a webpage with the right embedded code, causes one's browser to act as a relay.
-Embedding a Snowflake badge in a website allows visitors to make their browser into a relay, exactly as installing the extension does, but by clicking a button on the website rather than by installing software.
+Either installing a browser extension, or keeping a tab open to a webpage with the right embedded code, causes one's browser to act as a proxy.
+Embedding a Snowflake badge in a website allows visitors to make their browser into a proxy, exactly as installing the extension does, but by clicking a button on the website rather than by installing software.
 Snowflake can also be run as a stand-alone program in a Docker container.

-Relaying traffic increases the node host's bandwidth usage, which may be a problem for those with bandwidth limits on their internet plans.
-In practice, hosting a node does not seem to appreciably slow one's internet connection or disrupt browsing.
+Proxying traffic increases the proxy host's bandwidth usage, which may be a problem for those with bandwidth limits on their internet plans.
+In practice, hosting a Snowflake proxy does not seem to appreciably slow one's internet connection or disrupt browsing.

-A detailed technical description is published on GitLab.